niccolozanotti/niccolozanotti/README.md

 ## Hi there 👋, I'm Niccolò!

-I like to make sense of things, also I like good software.
+I like to make sense of things and I ❤️ good software.

-I am passionate about AI and climate models.
-Graduate Student [@SASIP-climate](https://sasip-climate.github.io).

 ### Get in touch